 Pertussis, also known as whooping cough, is a highly contagious respiratory disease.
 It is caused by the bacterium Bordetella pertussis.

-The best way to protect against pertussis is Immunization.
+The best way to protect against pertussis is by getting vaccinated.